 Chapter 1 – Lost Boy Reunification

 “Lost Boys” was the 1990s name given refugee children in the southern portion of what was then the largest country in Africa – Sudan.
 These children were driven from their villages during attacks by the dominant Arabic north against the civilian southern population – primarily black Africans.
-The children walked hundreds of miles to refugee camps in Ethiopia, enduring starvation, lion attacks, bombing and disease; they were soon driven out of Ethiopia and forced to again trek hundreds of miles to Kakuma Refugee Camp in northern Kenya.
+The children walked thousands of miles to refugee camps in Ethiopia, enduring starvation, lion attacks, bombing and disease; they were soon driven out of Ethiopia and forced to again trek hundreds of miles to Kakuma Refugee Camp in northern Kenya.
 These young fugitives grew up in Kakuma; some were eventually fortunate enough to obtain asylum, primarily in the United States, but also in Australia and other Western countries.

 In 2001, Carol and Richard Rinehart became mentors to over a dozen refugee “Lost Boys” in Denver, Colorado.
 One of these boys, Isaac Khor Bher, received news that his mother was still alive in Isaac’s native village.
 In May 2005, after a shaky peace with the north had been reached, Carol Rinehart traveled with Isaac to southern Sudan to find what was left of his family.
 In that war-torn region, there were only intermittently passable roads, little clean water or electricity, few latrines and virtually no healthcare.
 Yet, the plea of Isaac’s villagers was not help for these fundamental needs.
 Instead, they asked for the education denied them by centuries of outside exploitation and colonialism, during which southern Sudan was viewed primarily as a source for the slave trade.
 Isaac and Carol returned to Denver with a mission: to help communities build schools in South Sudan.
 In October 2005 Project Education Sudan (now Project Education South Sudan or “PESS”) was formed.